The-GUY-2024/PowerChair_Robot/README.md

-This is an open-source program running exclusively on linux that supports rapid development of software that deals with ( ML, Pattern recognition,Object detection, Path Planning Algorithm, Trajectory algorithm & Geolocation).
+This is an open-source program running exclusively on linux that supports rapid development of software that deals with ( ML, Pattern recognition, Object detection, Path Planning Algorithm, Trajectory algorithm & Geolocation ).

 <h4>